Australian rules football culture: Attendance

-A capacity crowd at an AFL game at AAMI Stadium in Adelaide.
+Spectators at Australian rules football matches sometimes demonstrate their support for a team by waving their flags, as seen here in this Australian Football League match between the Adelaide Crows and Greater Western Sydney Giants.

 Australian rules football is the most highly attended spectator sport in Australia: government figures show that more than 2.5 million people attended games in 2005-06.
 In 2007 (including finals matches), a cumulative 7,049,945 people attended Australian Football League premiership matches, a record for the competition.
 In 2005, a further 307,181 attended NAB Cup pre-season matches and 117,552 attended Regional Challenge pre-season practice matches around the country.

 As of 2005 the AFL is one of only five professional sports leagues in the world with an average attendance above thirty thousand (the others are the NFL in the United States and Major League Baseball in the U.S. and Canada, and the top division soccer leagues in Germany and England).
 In 2007, the average attendance of 38,113 made the AFL the second best attended domestic club league in the world, after only the NFL in the United States.

 The Melbourne Cricket Ground is the largest stadium used for Australian rules football and the permanent home of the AFL Grand Final.
 It is one of the largest sporting stadiums in the world and was the venue for the record Australian rules football attendance of 121,696 at the 1970 VFL Grand Final, between Carlton and Collingwood - which game was also historic, in that it heralded the dawning of a new style of football - still largely in use today, wherein handballing was introduced more to commence the attack from the back line.
 Redevelopment since then to a mainly seated stadium has reduced the current capacity to approximately 100,000.

 In addition to the national AFL competition, some semi-professional local leagues also draw significant crowds.
 Although crowds for state leagues have suffered in recent years, they continue to draw support, particularly for finals matches.
 The South Australian SANFL drew an attendance of 309,874 in 2006 and the Western Australian WAFL drew an official attendance of 207,154.
 Other leagues, such as the Victorian VFL Northern Territory Football League and the popular country league Ovens & Murray also charge admission and draw notable crowds (but with no available attendance figures).

 Outside of Australia, the game has drawn notable attendances only for occasional carnival type events, such as International tests and exhibition matches.